Marvel Cinematic Universe: Phase Three: Related

-Marvel Television's Netflix series

 By October 2013, Marvel Television was preparing four drama series and a miniseries to present to video on demand services and cable providers, with Netflix, Amazon, and WGN America expressing interest.
 Disney announced the next month that it would provide Netflix with live-action series based on Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading to a crossover miniseries based on the Defenders.
 In April 2016, Marvel and Netflix ordered The Punisher as a spin-off from Daredevil.
 Netflix had canceled all of the series by the end of February 2019.
 All series were no longer available on Netflix starting March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 They all began streaming on Disney+ from March 16, 2022.

 With the release of Marvel Studios' Disney+ miniseries Echo in January 2024, all of the Netflix series were retroactively added to the MCU Disney+ timeline, and were placed primarily alongside the Phase Two and Phase Three content of the MCU on the timeline.
 Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
-Marvel Studios began looking at the Netflix series as a more integral part to the MCU once the Daredevil reboot series Daredevil: Born Again (2025) underwent a creative overhaul in September 2023.
+Marvel Studios began looking at the Netflix series as a more integral part of the MCU by September 2023, after the Daredevil revival series Daredevil: Born Again (2025–present) underwent a creative overhaul to be more aligned with the Netflix series.